hedgedoc/hedgedoc/docs/content/how-to/develop/frontend.md

 Unit testing is done via jest.

-1. Run `yarn test`
+1. Run `pnpm test`

 ### End2End

 We use [cypress][cypress] for e2e tests.

-1. Start the frontend with `yarn start:dev:test` (or use a test build using `yarn build:test` which you can start using `yarn start`).
+1. Start the frontend with `pnpm start:dev:test` (or use a test build using `pnpm build:test` which you can start using `pnpm start`).
 The usage of `:test` is mandatory!
-2. Run `yarn test:e2e:open` to open the cypress test loader
+2. Run `pnpm test:e2e:open` to open the cypress test loader
 3. Choose your browser and start a test suite

-To run all tests in a headless browser use `yarn test:e2e`
+To run all tests in a headless browser use `pnpm test:e2e`

 ### Bundle analysis

 You can inspect the generated production-bundle files to look for optimization issues.

-1. run `yarn analyze`.
+1. run `pnpm analyze`.
 This will overwrite any existing builds!
 2. Open the generated `.next/server/analyze/server.html` in your favourite browser

 ## Enable Debug Logging in Production